yinminc/luna-banner/README.md

 ></x-swiper-banners>
 ```

-## Custom Banner Item HTML
+## Banner Item Slot

 Use `item` slot with `@scope()`, you will get `Banner` entity and index `$i`.

-Then kust build you own HTML.
+Then just build you own HTML.

 ```html
 <x-swiper-banners :banners="$banners"